 The communities include all providers, including council, private and voluntary sector nurseries and childminders.

-All providers will meet a new national standard.
-This is so your child will get the same quality early learning, whether they attend a council nursery, childminder, private nursery or other setting.
-We will work with all of the funded providers to make sure they continue to meet the new national standard.
+All providers meet a new national standard.
+This is so your child gets the same quality early learning, whether they attend a council nursery, childminder, private nursery or other setting.
+We work with all of the funded providers to make sure they continue to meet the new national standard.

-Your child will not have to go to the school nursery to get a place at the catchment school.
+Your child does not have to go to the school nursery to get a place at the catchment school.
 They can go anywhere you choose either within or outwith Midlothian, as long as the provider meets the national standard and has a place available.

-Children will not be entitled to a set pattern of hours, but will get an offer of 1140 hours from 2020.
+Children are not be entitled to a set pattern of hours, but will get an offer of 1140 hours.
 We plan to have at least one school ELC setting in each learning community open for 50 weeks of the year.
 Most schools will operate according to the school term time.
 This will mean children would go for 30 hours a week (6 hours a day, 5 days a week during term).

 Private and voluntary providers - for example day nurseries, childminders, pre-school and playgroups - can be more flexible as many are open all year round.
 They can also offer you more childcare to 'wrap around' the 1140 hours entitlement.
 However this is a private arrangement between you and the provider.
 It must not be a condition of taking up the funded hours.
 You should contact them to find out more.